Modeling the wall-slip in large eddy simulations with immersed boundaries: Effect of different filter kernels

 We show $\left<u_\mathrm{slip}^\mathrm{VD}\right>$ predicted by (\ref{eq:algebraic_model}) along with $\left<u_\mathrm{slip}\right>$ for each filter in figure \ref{fig:uSlip_comp}.
 There is excellent agreement between the two regardless of filter kernel.
 While the model is difficult to integrate, it provides accurate predictions so long as the filter used abides by the conditions in \S\ref{sec:framework}.
 Following the same procedure as for (\ref{eq:approx_3}), we find an approximation of the Van Driest slip velocity of the form

 where $a_0$, $b_0$, $n_0$ depend on the filter kernel chosen but vary little as one can see in table \ref{table:2}.

-To assess the choice of filter type on the slip length model, we plot in figure \ref{fig:model_comp} $\lambda$ and $\ell^+$ versus the normalized filter size $\delta_f^+$ for all filter kernels along with the associated power law fits.
+To assess the choice of filter type on the slip-length model, we plot in figure \ref{fig:model_comp} $\lambda_{x}$ and $\ell^+_{x}$ versus the normalized filter size $\delta_f^+$ for all filter kernels along with the associated power law fits.
 This leads to an expression of $\lambda_x$ of the form

-where $a_0$ and $n_0$ depend on the filter kernel, which we provide in table \ref{table:1}.
-All fits show good agreement with results regardless of filter kernel. $\lambda$ curves are similar for all filter kernels.
-The triangle kernel yields the largest $\lambda$ values, likely due to its sharpness compared to the other kernels.
-Since $\ell^+$ derives directly from $\lambda$, the $\ell^+$ curves in figure \ref{fig:model_comp_b} also display similar trends for the cosine, parabolic, and triangle filters.
-Despite the small differences one can see in figure \ref{fig:model_comp}, all $\lambda$ fits scale approximately as $1+0.3\left.\delta_f^+\right.^{0.5}$ and $\ell^+$ scales as approximately $0.08\left.\delta_f^+\right.^{1.5}$.
+where $a_1$ and $n_1$ depend on the filter kernel, which we provide in table \ref{table:1}.
+All fits show good agreement with results regardless of filter kernel. $\lambda_{x}$ curves are similar for all filter kernels.
+The triangle kernel yields the largest $\lambda_{x}$ values, likely due to its sharpness compared to the other kernels.
+Since $\ell^+_{x}$ derives directly from $\lambda_{x}$, the $\ell^+_{x}$ curves in figure \ref{fig:model_comp_b} also display similar trends for the cosine, parabolic, and triangle filters.
+Despite the differences one can see in figure \ref{fig:model_comp}, all $\lambda_{x}$ fits scale approximately as $1+0.3\left.\delta_f^+\right.^{0.5}$ and $\ell^+_{x}$ scales as approximately $0.08\left.\delta_f^+\right.^{1.5}$.